viking2917/ionic-epub-reader/README.md

 This reader contains a number of features the original reader by [Patrick G](https://github.com/geek1011) did not.

-Parts of it are substantially re-written, parts become quite a bit simpler by using the Angular templating system, other parts (styling, for example) are mostly unchanged, except to rename some classes to prevent collision with Ionic's built-in styling classes.
+Parts of it are substantially re-written, parts become simpler by using the Angular templating system, other parts (styling, for example) are mostly unchanged, except to rename some classes to prevent collision with Ionic's built-in styling classes.
 I have also removed the original project's dependency on jQuery.
 I have also updated the font selection and made minor changes to the styling, particularly to address mobile devices.